MartaKliuchnik/hospital-appointment-scheduler/README.md

 - firstName (string, required): The first name of the new user.
 - lastName (string, required): The last name of the new user.
 - phoneNumber: (string, required) - The user's phone number.
+The phone number should adhere to one of the following formats: plain phone number with 10 digits(1234567890); international number with a leading + (+1234567890); international with country code, parentheses for area code, and hyphens (+1 (123) 456-7890); area code in parentheses followed by digits and hyphen ((123) 456-7890).
 - email: (string, required) - The email address for the new user.
 Must be a valid email format.
 - password: (string, required) - The password for the new user.
 Should meet security requirements such as minimum length, inclusion of special characters.

 **Example Request**

 Description: A `POST` request to the client registration endpoint.
 It includes a JSON payload in the request body with the user's first name, last name, phone number, email, and password for registration.

 ```